KISD board approves pay raises, start of $426 million bond program

+In other action, trustees approved a plan to repair the Harker Heights marching band practice area, which will be funded through the Capital Improvement Project budget at an estimated cost of $25,000.

+Employee raises has been a subject of much discussion in recent weeks.

 Superintendent John Craft proposed a budget plan that included the 2 percent, sweeping pay raise for KISD’s nearly 3,000 teachers and all employees.
-Now approved, teachers will receive a pay raise of about $1,000 each.
+With the plan’s approval teachers will receive a pay raise of about $1,000 each.

-The board approved the measure 6-1, with board member Carlyle Walton voting against it because he argued for 3 percent.
+The board approved the measure 6-1, with board member Carlyle Walton — who had argued for a 3 percent increase — voting against it.

-Dozens of teachers and other staff members attending the meeting in red shirts said the raise isn’t enough.
+Dozens of teachers and other staff members, who attended the meeting in red shirts, said the raise isn’t enough.

 Members of the Killeen Educators Association filled the KISD boardroom as district officials weighed the raises, requesting a raise double what the school board approved.

-All kinds of KISD staff, including bus drivers, teacher aides and teachers, testified to the board on how their paychecks fail to make all ends meet.
-A high turnover rate of 3.2 percent, which KISD officials later confirmed, was also mentioned.
+A cross-section of KISD staff, including bus drivers, teacher aides and teachers, testified to the board on how their paychecks fail to make all ends meet.
+Employees who spoke also referenced a high turnover rate of 3.2 percent, which KISD officials later confirmed.
 Members of the association at Tuesday’s meeting said low pay and unfair treatment were to blame for the turnover.

 Richard Beaule, president of the Killeen Educators Association, claimed that KISD has amassed excess revenues of over $20 million in the past years, an assertion that bewildered KISD officials.